Carrie (musical): 1988 production

 While at a pig farm during a storm, Chris, Billy, and several of his friends slaughter a pig to collect its blood for their prank, while Billy warns Chris to think about her actions ("Out for Blood").
 Back at the high school, preparations are underway for prom night.
 Sue is faced with resentment from her peers over Carrie attending the prom, but resolves to do what she feels is right ("It Hurts to be Strong").

 Carrie joyfully prepares for prom, using her powers to animate her belongings ("I'm Not Alone").
-Margaret tries one more time to convince Carrie not to go to the prom ("Carrie (Reprise)"), but Carrie doesn't listen and leaves for the prom with Tommy.
+Margaret tries one more time to convince Carrie not to go to the prom ("Carrie II"), but Carrie doesn't listen and leaves for the prom with Tommy.
 Alone, Margaret laments her past and plans to save Carrie from damnation by sacrificing her ("When There's No One").

 At the gym, prom night begins ("Wotta Night").
 The students are impressed by Carrie’s transformation.
 Miss Gardner, serving as chaperone, encourages her to enjoy the evening ("Unsuspecting Hearts (Reprise)").
 Carrie hesitates to dance, but Tommy persuades her ("Heaven").
-As the votes for Prom King and Queen are cast, the main cast reflects on the night's emotions ("Heaven (Reprise)").
-Tommy and Carrie are crowned and celebrated as the students sing the "Alma Mater."
+As the votes for Prom King and Queen are cast, the main cast reflects on the night's emotions.
+Tommy and Carrie are crowned and celebrated as the students salute them ("Alma Mater").

 Billy and Chris reveal their prank, dumping a bucket of pig's blood on Carrie.
 Shocked and humiliated, Carrie rages and unleashes her telekinetic power, closing off the gym exit and killing everyone present, while sparing a horrified Sue ("The Destruction").
-Outside, Carrie is greeted by her mother, as Margeret lures Carrie in and sings her to sleep ("Carrie (Lullaby)") before stabbing her fatally, believing her daughter will be saved from God's wrath.
+Outside, Carrie is greeted by her mother, as Margeret lures Carrie in and sings her to sleep before stabbing her fatally, believing her daughter will be saved from God's wrath.
 Carrie retaliates with her powers, killing Margaret, then mourns her actions.
 Sue, the sole survivor and witness, goes to Carrie and comforts her as she dies.
-As the show ends, Carrie reaches her hand out to the audience, as the lights fade to black.
+As the show ends, Carrie reaches her hand out to the audience, as the lights fade to black ("Carrie III (Finale)").